Published on 09-Nov-2012

 BAE Systems Submarines

 Aerospace & Defense

-Business Process Management (BPM), Enterprise Modernization, Enterprise Resource Planning, Managing Risk, Transformational Account
+Business Process Management (BPM), Enterprise Modernization, Enterprise Resource Planning, BA - Risk Analytics, Transformational Account

 BAE Systems is a global provider of defence and security products and associated support solutions.
 From sophisticated cyber services and military support to mission-critical electronic systems and protection equipment, the company aims to be at the forefront of defence technology and science.
 It employs more than 80,000 people in Australia, India, Saudi Arabia, UK and USA, and reported sales of £19 billion in 2011.
 Within its Maritime division, the Submarines business (BAE SS) designs and constructs submarines for the UK Royal Navy.